markcharyk/data-structures/README.md

-    insert(val): Insert a value into the tree contains(val): Return a boolean indicating whether the val is in the tree size(): Return the size of the tree depth(): Return the depth of hte deepest leaf of the tree balance(): Return a value indicating how well the tree is balanced around the root in_order(): Return a generator that traverses the list in order pre_order(): Return a generator that traverses the list in a pre-order fashion
+    insert(val): Insert a value into the tree contains(val): Return a boolean indicating whether the val is in the tree size(): Return the size of the tree depth(): Return the depth of the deepest leaf of the tree balance(): Return a value indicating how well the tree is balanced around the root in_order(): Return a generator that traverses the list in order pre_order(): Return a generator that traverses the list in a pre-order fashion